Flank/flank/README.md

 Follow below steps to set it:

 ```
+gcloud config list - To view gcloud SDK properties.
-gcloud auth login

-To set gcloud to the correct google account.
+gcloud auth login - To set gcloud to the correct google account.

-Then please use:

-gcloud config set project <idOfYourProject>
+gcloud config set project <idOfYourProject> - To set gcloud to the correct project ID.

 ```
 Make sure that `<idOfYourProject>` belongs to a project that is subscribed to either Flame or Blaze (Paid subscriptions).